50 Worst Movie Endings Of All-Time

 Passengers wasn't the right movie for a happy ending

 "What if I end up all alone?"
 "What if my life has no meaning?"
 "How desperate can I be?"
 These are all the questions Jim (Chris Pratt) reckons with when he's awoken 90 years before his colony ship arrives on a new planet due to a malfunction.
-Doomed to die alone, the lead character in "Passengers" wrestles with boredom, anxiety, and depression, and even contemplates suicide as he zooms through space all alone, with only an android (Michael Sheen) by his side.
+Doomed to die alone, the lead character in "Passengers" wrestles with boredom, anxiety, and depression, and even contemplates taking his life as he zooms through space all alone, with only an android (Michael Sheen) by his side.

 After a considerable amount of time in solitude, Jim awakens Aurora (Jennifer Lawrence), a woman he's drawn to, and lies to her — claiming that a malfunction in the ship woke her up.
 Eventually, a romance blossoms between the two, but their "love" takes a turn for the worse when Aurora finds out the truth about Jim's actions.
 Following a generic, action-packed third act that sees the duo trying to save the ship, Aurora refuses to return to hibernation (there's only one pod) because she wants to spend the rest of her life with Jim.